Apple Watch 6 release date, price, news and features

 You're able to pre-order the Apple Watch 6 from today, and the smartwatch will be out on Friday, September 18.

-The Apple Watch 6 will start at $399 in the US – we're hoping to hear exact prices for other markets soon, but we'd expect it to cost £399 and AU$649 in the UK and Australia.
-The GPS and cellular version of the smartwatch starts at $499.
+The Apple Watch 6 will start at $399 in the US and £379 (about AU$649) in the UK.
+We're hoping to hear exact prices for Australia very soon.
+The GPS and cellular version of the smartwatch starts at $499 or £479 (about AU$680).

 Apple Watch 6 design and display